Highlights of the Program

 - Stage one produces ~ µmol quantities of hydrogen per kilogram of rock, and is controlled by the oxidation state of the initial fluid and the mass ratio of water to reacting rock in the system

 - Stage two follows, and can produce 10s to 100s of mmol hydrogen per kilogram of rock.
-The onset of stage 2 is controlled by the ratio of magnesium to silica in the reacted rock
+The onset of stage two is controlled by the ratio of magnesium to silica in the reacted rock

 - The onset of stage two is reversible, and can cause systems to naturally produce hydrogen in waves that oscillate between stage one and stage two